-Asset Manager - Participating in Bidding Projects
+Asset Manager – Participating in Projects

 Getting started with Asset Manager

-The IATA MRO SmartHub brings together several modules - Evaluator, Connector, Auctioneer, Teardown Module, SmartDocs, and Asset Manager - to streamline how aviation organizations buy, sell, and manage materials and services.
-This tutorial focuses on Asset Manager from a participant point of view: how invited companies access projects, review categories, submit bids, and understand outcomes.
+The IATA MRO SmartHub brings together several modules — Evaluator, Connector, Auctioneer, Teardown Module, SmartDocs, and Asset Manager — to streamline how aviation organizations buy, sell, and manage materials and services.

 Access MRO SmartHub